kauri-io/Content/Outlines/ens-beginners-guide.md

 The Ethereum Name Service (ENS) is an incredibly useful tool for dapp developers.
 ENS is like DNS, in that it maps a memorable shortcut to an address.
 Using ENS we can map the friendly name `ethereum.eth` to the rather unfriendly `0xfB6916095ca1df60bB79Ce92cE3Ea74c37c5d359`.
 Subsequently, the friendly name can be used in-place of the address, making it easier to remember, and reducing the chance of errors.

 An ENS name has a root name `ethereum.eth` which can contain sub-names like `wallet.ethereum.eth`.
-The root name is owned by a party who successfully bid for it in a [Vickrey auction](https://medium.com/the-ethereum-name-service/a-beginners-guide-to-buying-an-ens-domain-3ccac2bdc770 "Vickrey auction").
+The root name is owned by whoever successfully bid for it in a [Vickrey auction](https://medium.com/the-ethereum-name-service/a-beginners-guide-to-buying-an-ens-domain-3ccac2bdc770 "Vickrey auction").

 In fact, ENS doesn't just map to addresses.
 ENS is highly extensible and supports many types of mappings.
 The same friendly name can be mapped to multiple endpoints at the same time.